Frank Crowther Roberts

 Major-General Frank Crowther Roberts, VC, DSO, OBE, MC (2 June 1891 – 12 January 1982) was a British Army officer and an English recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Frank Crowther Roberts was born on 2 June 1891 in Highbury, London, the son of Rev. Frank Roberts, vicar of St John's Church, Southall.

 He was educated at St Lawrence College, Ramsgate and the Royal Military College, Sandhurst, where he graduated and was subsequently commissioned as a second lieutenant into the Worcestershire Regiment on 4 March 1911.
-Roberts was soon posted to the 1st Battalion of his regiment and was sent, with his battalion, to Alexandria, Egypt the following year, to relieve the 2nd Battalion, Worcesters, and was there upon the outbreak of the First World War in August 1914.
+Roberts was soon posted to the 1st Battalion of his regiment and was sent, along with his battalion, to Alexandria, Egypt, in the following year, to relieve the 2nd Battalion, Worcesters.
+Roberts was still there upon the outbreak of the First World War in August 1914.